I’ve never talked to anyone. I feel like I should be able to solve my own problems.

 Don’t see your question here?

-Please contact me for a free 15 minute phone consultation where your therapy questions can be answered.
+Please contact us for a free 15 minute phone consultation where your therapy questions can be answered.